-Standard nt is obtained in accordance with the requirements of the HT Act 2004, the Human Tissue (Quality and Safety for oplication) Regulations 2007 and as set out in the HTA's Codes of Practice. , is a third party procuring tissues and / or cells on behalf of the establishment the third party agreement ensures that obtained in accordance with the requirements of the HT Act 2004, the Q&S Regulations and the HTA's Codes of , ablishment or the third party's procedure on obtaining donor consent includes how potential donors are identified s able to take consent. d) Consen t forms comply with the HTA Codes of Practice.

-e) Completed consent forms are included in records and are made accessible to those using or releasing tissue and / or cells for a Scheduled Purpose.

-C2 Information about the consent process is provided and in a variety of formats.

-a) The procedure on obtaining consent details what information will be provided to donors.
-As a minimum, the information specified by Directions 001/2021 is included.

-b) If third parties act as procurers of tissues and / or cells, the third party agreement details what information will be provided to donors.
+Standard C1 Consent is obtained in accordance with the requirements of the HT Act 2004, the Human Tissue (Quality and Safety for Human Application) Regulations 2007 and as set out in the HTA's Codes of Practice. b) If there is a third party procuring tissues and / or cells on behalf of the establishment the third party agreement ensures that consent is obtained in accordance with the requirements of the HT Act 2004, the Q&S Regulations and the HTA's Codes of Practice c) The establishment or the third party's procedure on obtaining donor consent includes how potential donors are identified and who is able to take consent. d) Consent forms comply with the HTA Codes of Practice. e) Completed consent forms are included in records and are made accessible to those using or releasing tissue and / or cells for a Scheduled Purpose.
+C2 Information about the consent process is provided and in a variety of formats. a) The procedure on obtaining consent details what information will be provided to donors.
+As a minimum, the information specified by Directions 001/2021 is included. b) If third parties act as procurers of tissues and / or cells, the third party agreement details what information will be provided to donors.
 As a minimum, the information specified by Directions 001/2021 is included.